-The proceeds of the 2009 B Bonds, and the Market Bonds have been and are expected to be used to finance single family mortgage loans that are eligible to be financed with Tax Exempt Bonds.
+The proceeds of the 2009 B Bonds, subsequent to their applicable Release Dates, and the Market Bonds have been and are expected to be used to finance single family mortgage loans that are eligible to be financed with Tax Exempt Bonds.
 Such proceeds of the 2009 B Bonds and the Market Bonds may be so used to finance such single family mortgage loans alone or in combination with any net assets in the Homeownership General Resolution and proceeds of other bonds.